Chai-T29/Chai-T29.github.io/_posts/2024-05-22-ECG-Heart-Abnormalities.md

 ![fpca-results](https://github.com/user-attachments/assets/edc93a5b-3e07-4ed2-a728-c40ebeb55e05)

 This method also performed extremely well, with an accuracy of $97.42$%!
-However, there are a lot more false positives using this approach, so B-Splines are the better approach overall.
+However, there are more false positives with the FPCA approach, so B-Splines are better overall.

 <br>

 ## Conclusion

-With this project, we have learned how to preprocess and reduce the dimensionality of ECG data with B-Splines and FPCA, as well as how to apply classification models to detect heart abnormalities using the reduced feature space.
+With this project, we have learned how to preprocess and reduce the dimensionality of ECG data with B-Splines and FPCA, as well as how to apply classification models to detect heart abnormalities using the reduced feature space [[2]](#references).
 These skills are invaluable for developing effective models in medical diagnostics and other fields, especially when functional data is involved.
 Soon, we will be seeing a lot more automation in the field of healthcare, which will improve patient outcomes, drive down costs, and improve medical accessibility across the world.

 If you've made it this far, I hope you enjoyed the read!
 Happy learning!